raganwald/allong.es/README.md

 // ...
 ```

-Mapping an iterator to another iterator:
+Stateless mapping of an iterator to another iterator:

 ```javascript
 var map = FunctionalIterators.map;